shabane/commodore/readme.md

 # commodore

-as simple as editing a `yaml` file! set your key as the bot command and set its corresponding value to send to the user whenever user sent the command.
+as simple as editing a `yaml` file! set your key as the bot command and set its corresponding value as response message to send it to user whenever user sent that command.

 ### YAML syntax

-a list of key/value pair. key as the command and the message as the answerer. you can have a list of each **photos, audios, documents, videos**.
+a list of key/value pair. key as the command and the message as the answare. you can have a list of each **photos, audios, documents, videos**.

 ```yaml